Skip to main content

 DRUG TAKE BACK & DROP OFF LOCATIONS

-In alignment with the District Attorney Brian P. Conaty’s commitment to reducing opioid deaths in Sullivan County, our office continues to support law-enforcement-driven alternative strategies that address the opioid epidemic from every angle.
+In alignment with the DA Conaty’s commitment to reducing opioid deaths in Sullivan County, our office continues to support law-enforcement-driven alternative strategies that address the opioid epidemic from every angle.
 One of the most effective and practical tools is the proper disposal of unused or expired medications.
 Through the New York State Department of Health (NYSDOH) Drug Take Back programs, New Yorkers now have free, convenient, and environmentally responsible ways to dispose of medications.
 Safe disposal not only protects our waterways and communities, but also removes dangerous and addictive prescription drugs from medicine cabinets—preventing them from falling into the hands of children, family members, or individuals struggling with substance use.
 The NYS Drug Take Back Act ensures that all drug manufacturers whose medications are sold in New York participate and fund these disposal programs, creating a robust, statewide effort to reduce the supply of unused controlled substances.

 The urgency of this work becomes even clearer when looking at national data.
 The 2020 National Survey on Drug Use and Health found that 9.3 million Americans misused prescription pain relievers, 5.1 million misused prescription stimulants, and 6.2 million misused prescription tranquilizers or sedatives—and the majority of these medications were obtained from friends or family, often from home medicine cabinets.
 The Drug Take Back Act directly addresses this issue by helping to prevent diversion before it begins, stopping addiction at its earliest point of access, and ultimately helping to reduce overdose deaths.
 With nearly 841,000 Americans lost to drug overdoses since 1999—including more than 107,000 in 2021 alone—the importance of safe disposal programs cannot be overstated.